-MA Fashion: Design is an intensive, contemporary and personalized postgraduate programme that develops an individual approach to fashion and a strong design direction.
-With unique industry opportunities including internships with our partner Hearst Magazines UK, you will develop the professional skills, confidence and creative focus necessary to launch your career as a new designer.
+Our MA Fashion: Design course is a contemporary and personalised postgraduate programme that will develop your individual approach to fashion.
+With unique industry opportunities including internships with our partner Hearst Magazines UK, you will develop the professional skills, confidence and creative focus necessary to help you towards your ambitions of working in the fashion industry.

 What to Expect

 In your first semester you will be set a series of briefs designed to stimulate your creativity and help you develop the ingenuity and resilience that professional creative practice requires.
 You will begin to outline a self-directed project proposal, which will ultimately develop into your Independent Major Project.